 Can I recover unsupported ERC20 cryptos sent to Coinbase?

 If you have transferred any digital asset to your Coinbase account that Coinbase does not currently support, then there is no way to recover these assets.
 However, if a previously unsupported ERC20 becomes available on Coinbase, any assets of that cryptocurrency that you previously transferred to your Coinbase account will automatically become accessible in that account.
-It is always important to check the list of assets supported by Coinbase before transferring any asset to a Coinbase account.
+To see if an asset is supported/tradable on Coinbase, view the Trade page of your Coinbase account.

 Brian Armstrong, our CEO, wrote a blog post about our plans to massively increase the number of supported assets on Coinbase that you can read here.
 Our goal is for Coinbase users to have safe and legal access to every cryptocurrency possible.

-If you have transferred an unsupported asset to your Coinbase account and you later discover that Coinbase has added support for that asset (please refer to the current list of supported assets here), and your previously transferred coins do not appear in your Coinbase account, then you should contact Coinbase Support and we will try to help you recover your previously transferred assets.
+If you have transferred an unsupported asset to your Coinbase account and you later discover that Coinbase has added support for that asset, and your previously transferred coins do not appear in your Coinbase account, then you should contact Coinbase Support and we will try to help you recover your previously transferred assets.

 Why am I able to send unsupported crypto to Coinbase?